tanwenjie1118/AspNetCore3/README.md

 docker-compose up -d
 ```

-### How to Deploy reverse proxy with Nginx in docker
+### How to deploy reverse proxy with Nginx in docker

-here is the nginx.conf must have
+The nginx.conf

 ```shell
 user  nginx;